newrelic/logstash-output-plugin/DEVELOPER.md

 # Testing it with a local Logstash install

+Note: you may need to run the following commands outside of your checkout, since these should not be run with the JRuby version that you've configured your checkout to use (by using rbenv).

-* Remove previous version: `logstash-plugin remove logstash-output-newrelic-internal`
+* Remove previous version: `logstash-plugin remove logstash-output-newrelic`
-* Add new version: `logstash-plugin install logstash-output-newrelic-internal-<version>.gem `
+* Add new version: `logstash-plugin install logstash-output-newrelic-<version>.gem`
 * Restart logstash: For Homebrew: `brew services restart logstash`
 * Cause a change that you've configured Logstash to pick up (for instance, append to a file you're having it monitor)
 * Look in `https://staging-one.newrelic.com/launcher/logger.log-launcher` for your log message